isomerpages/gb-assist/pages/solutionrepo/solution2046.md

 ### Description

-Centralized tool storage, dispensing & inventory management (IM) system with 2 key components:

-1) Smart IM software:
-Monitors tool inventory, stock level & consumption rate; and With customizable option to link to ERP or supplier online automated ordering process; and; Controls the issuing of tools per user's security access level
+Centralized tool storage, dispensing & inventory management (IM) system with 2 key components 1) Smart IM software Monitors tool inventory, stock level & consumption rate; and With customizable option to link to ERP or supplier online automated ordering process; and; Controls the issuing of tools per user's security access level2) Tool dispensing hardwareHardware can be in the form of a drawer or coil vending system.
+Grant support 80% of cost of equipment, up to $22,400 grant

-2) Tool dispensing hardware
-Hardware can be in the form of a drawer or coil vending system.

-Grant support: 80% of cost of equipment, up to $22,400 grant

-### Details of Solution
+### Packages Available

 N.A.